Ms. Jetsetter wants to make travel more convenient — and stylish

 McGhee believes the show will help her connect with more luggage companies, small businesses and big-box stores.

 It hasn’t been easy for McGhee to get to this point.
-She started her company before the pandemic, and when COVID-19 hit, “I thought that the business would not be able to move forward,” she said.
+She started her company before the pandemic.
+When COVID-19 hit, “I thought that the business would not be able to move forward,” she said.
 “But luckily, I was in a retail accelerator program that is designed to assist small businesses with physical products.”

-Thanks to that program, McGhee pitched a wristlet set to Walgreens, which tested it at 40 Chicago locations.
+Thanks to that program, McGhee pitched a wristlet set to Walgreens, which tested it at 40 Chicago stores.

 “I’ve been very fortunate,” McGhee said.
 “There are many opportunities that have started to open themselves up for me and it’s been it feels great to be where I am.”